1946

 Article 20.

-Every person shall have freedom to choose and change his residence and to those his occupation to the extent that it does not interfere with the public welfare.
+Every person shall have freedom to choose and change his residence and to choose his occupation to the extent that it does not interfere with the public welfare.

 Article 21.